RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 **No Fatigue**: Physical exhaustion is a memory.
 The body can work indefinitely without rest, though John Henry maintains the pretense of normal human limitations to avoid suspicion.

-**Hexslinging Powers**: The manitou's presence grants access to supernatural abilities that manifest as hexes.
-John Henry has discovered several, each more disturbing in its implications than the last.
+**Hexslinging Powers**: The manitou's presence grants access to supernatural abilities that manifest as hexes—the powers of a Huckster, card-slinging hexslinger drawing on demonic energy to warp reality.

 ## The Cannonball Wound